harukaeru/prettypullrequests/README.md

 ![logo](../master/ppr-logo/128x128.png)

+# !!
+THIS IS A FORK VERSION
+Because there is no description of license in original one, and All Licenses are theirs,

+YOU MUST NOT DOWNLOAD THIS FORK.

 # Pretty Pull Requests

 This extension will add various features to the diff view on Github's pull request pages.